 First, NEVER, I repeat, NEVER settle for Haran.

 Second, sometimes you may not have the big picture just yet, but once God is saying step out, we must learn to trust him.
 It’s a “come up and I will show you” thing after all.

 I really hope this has blessed you.
 Check this out:

 This would be added to our already existing segments soon.
 Be blessed.

 #Bold steps: one foot in front of the other.

-We are going to hear from young people who have stepped out/ are stepping out in faith to walk in purpose i.e. anything from starting a business venture to writing a book etc. We would get to know them, the challenges they faced, how they overcame and of course publicity for what they are doing.
+We are going to hear from young people who have stepped out in faith to walk in purpose i.e. anything from starting a business venture to writing a book etc. We would get to know them, the challenges they faced, how they overcame and of course publicity for what they are doing.
 It promises to be exciting.